Samsung Galaxy A52 price in Pakistan & specifications

+The Oppo Reno 4 has a 6.4-inch OLED display.
+The smartphone has...

-The Samsung Galaxy A52 is now available for sale in Pakistan.
-It features some amazing specifications.
+The Samsung Galaxy A52 is now on the market.
+It is Pakistan’s most popular smartphone, and it has some impressive specifications.

-The Samsung Galaxy A52 is powered by the Qualcomm Snapdragon 720G Octa-Core processor. which is good for multitasking.
+The Samsung Galaxy A52 is powered by the Qualcomm SM7125 Snapdragon 720G (8 nm) processor.
+The chipset is designed to power the most advanced 5G smartphones.

-The smartphone sports a 6.5-inch Super AMOLED capacitive touchscreen with a resolution of 1080 x 2400 pixels.
-Corning Gorilla Glass 5 protects the display.
+The phone has a 6.5-inch, 90Hz Super AMOLED display with a 1080 x 2400 FHD+ resolution.
+The display is protected by Corning Gorilla Glass 5.

-The device includes 8 GB of RAM and 128 GB of internal storage, as well as a dedicated slot for additional storage.
+The phone has 8 GB of RAM and 128 GB of internal storage, as well as a special slot for additional storage.

-The phone has four cameras on the rear.
-The smartphone has a 4500 mAh fast-charging battery.
+The phone’s primary camera has 64 megapixels and features PDAF, OIS, HDR, and panorama.
+The phone’s selfie camera has a resolution of 32 megapixels.

+The phone’s display includes the “Always on Display” feature.
+A 4500 mAh battery powers the smartphone.

 The Samsung Galaxy A52 price in Pakistan is Rs.
 65,999/-